‘Legal Insurrection’ YouTube Channel Removed: Is Google Targeting Conservatives?

 “Clearly this was a politically motivated move.
 I never received any request or complaint from MLA.
 These were perfectly legitimate fair use excerpts with great news value,” Jacobson added.

-As a result of the action, Jacobson believes his Legal Insurrection channel was removed in “an attempt to silence our reporting on a matter of great public importance” and said the site intends to pursue “all available remedies, and call on YouTube to restore our account.”
+As a result of the action, Jacobson believes his Legal Insurrection channel was removed in “an attempt to silence our reporting on a matter of great public importance,” and he said the site intends to pursue “all available remedies, and call on YouTube to restore our account.”

 The Legal Insurrection case is not the first time in recent history that a conservative has cried foul on liberal media bias.
-Notably Twitter recently came under fire from individuals on the right for banning conservative gay icon and Breitbart editor Milo Yiannopoulos for what it determined to be online bullying of comedienne and actress Leslie Jones.
+Notably, Twitter recently came under fire from individuals on the right for banning conservative gay icon and Breitbart editor Milo Yiannopoulos for what it determined to be online bullying of comedienne and actress Leslie Jones.

 Yiannopoulos had ribbed Jones for the box office failure of the Ghostbusters reboot in 2016, which touched off a firestorm of bigoted tweets from individuals not connected to Yiannopoulos.